knutkirkhorn/btc-value-cli/README.md

         $ btc-value

         Options
           --double -d                   Print value as double
           --save -s [code]              Set the currency that will be used by default --currency -c [code]          Print the value in another currency
-          --list -l             Print a list of all available currencies --quantity -q [number]    Print the value of the given quantity --myquantity -m [number]  Set my quantity, or print it if [number] is nothing
+          --list -l                     Print a list of all available currencies --quantity -q [number]        Print the value of the given quantity --myquantity -m [number]      Set my quantity, or print it if [number] is nothing --autorefresh -a [seconds]    Automatic refresh printing every x seconds

         Examples
         $ btc-value